 Our print program offers skill development and experience from beginning processes to advanced techniques.
 The credits earned in our classes in printmaking are transferable to four-year universities in Oregon.

 Chemeketa's printmaking studio is excellent.
 The large open space houses two presses, one for etching and aquatint, and one for woodcuts, linocuts and monotypes.
 Facilities for screen-printing include –

 - Ultra Violet light table for developing light-sensitive emulsion stencils

 - Necessary tools and equipment are on hand and available

 - All students receive storage space for printing papers and personal equipment

 Like many colleges, Chemeketa has moved toward a safer, non-toxic approach to printmaking.
 Through the use of benign methods and materials, the hazards associated with many printing process have been greatly reduced or eliminated.

 For examples of student work, see recent student art.

 Traditional materials and methods of modeling, carving, and casting three dimensional sculptural forms are covered in sculpture classes.
 Technical skills and meaningful content are developed.

-The sculpture studio has facilities and equipment for carving, fabricating, welding, and casting.
-Classes encourage a variety of projects, using diverse creative materials.
-Our lost-wax bronze casting facility allows sculptures to be modeled, cast, fabricated, and finished within the studio workspace.
+The sculpture studio has facilities and equipment for carving, assemblage, and casting.
+Classes encourage a variety of projects using diverse creative materials to produce sculptures at a beginner level.